 Stanley’s culture of giving is a significant part of our school identity.
-For over 40 years, the guiding educational principles of a Stanley education have remained steadfast with the help of our generous donors and supporters who give their time, talent, and treasure to ensure we can support each and every one of our students in the best possible way.
+For almost 50 years, the guiding educational principles of a Stanley education have remained steadfast with the help of our generous donors and supporters who give their time, talent, and treasure to ensure we can support each of our students in the best possible way.
 Stanley is committed to individualized learning and inclusiveness, both of which are made possible by supporters who share our belief in Stanley's vision, mission and values.

-In the ways our mission calls us to value the distinct contribution of every child, so too, do we value and celebrate the vast array of contributions made by our parents, families and broader community.
+Just like our mission calls us to value the distinct contribution of every child, we also value and celebrate the vast array of contributions made by our parents, families and broader community.
 Visit us and let us help you find a role at Stanley that matches your mission.
 All giving matters and all giving counts.
-What are you passionate about

 Events: Each spring, we host a financially significant fundraising event, like the Stanley Auction or Bulldog Fest.
 We count on our community members to participate in ways that suit them best.
-If you have want to learn about being a major sponsor of these events, please contact the Office of Community Engagement.
+To learn more about sponsoring these events, please contact the Office of Community Engagement.

 The Stanley Fund: Gifts to our vital annual campaign, the Stanley Fund, directly benefit each student and staff member by supporting every aspect of Stanley including scholarship support, endowment, staff compensation, faculty bonuses, arts and education programs, technology and athletics.

 Planned Giving: Stanley's Community Engagement team can work with you to create a planned gift that fits your financial interests and circumstances.
-A complement to our annual Stanley Fund, this program invites community champions to name Stanley BPS as a beneficiary in a number of methods such as wills, life income trusts, individual retirement accounts, reitrement plans or life insurance designations.
-Planned giving also gives you charitable deducations for the full market value of assets and pay no capital gains tax on transfers, all while supporting the long-term sustainability of our school.
+A complement to our annual Stanley Fund, this program invites community champions to name Stanley BPS as a beneficiary in a number of methods such as wills, life income trusts, individual retirement accounts, retirement plans or life insurance designations.
+Depending on your circumstances, planned giving can also provide you with charitable deductions for the full market value of assets and avoid capital gains tax on transfers, all while supporting the long-term sustainability of our school.